ahoyjmai/layne-jsr-format/code/readme.txt

     1. Download new JSR (ie today's file, or from last day of last month) Put this into folder 'input new JSR'
        Delete any other files in this folder
-    2. Download previous month's JSR to compare it against' Put this into folder 'input old JSR'
+    2. Download previous month's JSR to compare it against Put this into folder 'input old JSR'
        Delete any other files in this folder
+    3. (Optional) Obtain Manhours file & most recent 995 key from Adam.
+       Put this into folder 'input MH'
     4. Double click 'JSRformatter.exe'
        Follow instructions on screen, takes about 2 minutes to finish.
     5. Newly formatted JSR file can be taken from output folder.